-In Thanksgiving tradition, Biden to grant presidential pardon to a turkey; both birds get a reprieve
+In Thanksgiving tradition, Biden grants presidential pardon to turkeys

-The other turkey’s life will also be spared.
-The two will go on to lives in Purdue University’s Animal Science Research and Education Center, where, according to the school, they will have access to a “shaded grassy area” and stay away from anyone’s Thanksgiving table.
+“Peanut Butter and Jelly were selected based on temperament, appearance and I suspect vaccination status,” Biden said as the turkeys gobbled.
+“Instead of getting basted, these two turkeys are getting boosted.”

-Peanut Butter and Jelly were raised by turkey farmer Andrea Welp.
+Peanut Butter and Jelly were raised by turkey farmer Andrea Welp in Jasper, Ind.
 At a news conference Thursday, Welp said the two were trained to tolerate media attention and loud noises as her two children often played loud music around the gobblers.

-The turkeys weigh around 40 pounds, said National Turkey Federation Chair Phil Seger.
+Peanut Butter and Jelly will go on to lives in Purdue University’s Animal Science Research and Education Center, where, according to the school, they will have access to a “shaded grassy area” and stay away from anyone’s Thanksgiving table.

-“They look forward to meeting the president of the United States,” Seger said of the turkeys.
-“It’s a unique tradition, it’s great to see [it] carried on.”
+While traditionally only one of the two turkeys is officially pardoned, Biden went ahead and granted mercy to both.
+Biden pardoned Peanut Butter first, saying he “should be able to uphold his duties, and also, hereby in case that changes, I am going to also pardon his alternative, Jelly.”

 While it is not exactly known which president was the first to receive a turkey and pardon its life, some have traced the tradition back to Abraham Lincoln, who in 1863 freed a turkey after it was sent to the White House.
 The turkey, Jack, had earned the adoration of Lincoln’s son, Tad, who begged his father to keep the bird away from the family’s Christmas table — meaning Jack wasn’t exactly a Thanksgiving turkey.